 We will be treated as a PFIC for U.S. federal income tax purposes in any taxable year in which either (i) at least 75% of our gross income is "passive income" or (ii) on average at least 50% of our assets by value produce passive income or are held for the production of passive income.
 Passive income for this purpose generally includes, among other things, certain dividends, interest, royalties, rents and gains from commodities and securities transactions and from the sale or exchange of property that gives rise to passive income.
 Passive income also includes amounts derived by reason of the temporary investment of funds, including those raised in a public offering.
 In determining whether a non-U.S. corporation is a PFIC, a proportionate share of the income and assets of each corporation in which it owns, directly or indirectly, at least a 25% interest (by value) is taken into account.
 Based on our analysis of our income, assets, and operations, we do not believe that we were a PFIC for 2018.
 Because the PFIC determination is highly fact intensive, there can be no assurance that we will not be a PFIC for 2019 or for any other taxable year.
-If we were to be characterized as a PFIC in any taxable year, a U.S. Holder (as defined below in "Material Tax Considerations-Certain United States Federal Income Tax Considerations") may incur significantly increased U.S. income tax on gain recognized on the sale or other disposition of our ordinary shares and on the receipt of distributions on our ordinary shares to the extent such gain or distribution is treated as a "FFIC for any year during which a U.S. Holder holds our ordinary shares, we generally will continue to be treated as a PFIC for all succeeding years during which such U.S. Holder holds our ordinary shares, we generally will continue to be treated as a PFIC for all succeeding years during which such U.S. Holder holds our ordinary shares.
-A U.S. Holder may be able to alleviate some of these adverse tax consequences by timely making a "qualified electing fund
+If we were to be characterized as a PFIC in any taxable year, a U.S. Holder (as defined below in "Material Tax Considerations-Certain United States Federal Income Tax Considerations") may incur significantly increased U.S. income tax on gain recognized on the sale or other disposition of our ordinary shares and on the receipt of distributions on our ordinary shares to the extent such gain or distribution is treated as an "excess distribution" under the U.S. federal income tax rules and such holder may be subject to burdensome reporting requirements.
+Further, if we are a PFIC for any year during which a U.S. Holder holds our ordinary shares, we generally will continue to be treated as a PFIC for all succeeding years during which such U.S. Holder holds our ordinary shares.
+A U.S. Holder may be able to alleviate some of these adverse tax consequences by timely making a "qualifie

 U.S. Holders are urged to consult their own tax advisors regarding the application of the PFIC rules.
-For more information, see "Taxation-U.S. Federal Income Tax Considerations -Passive Foreign Investment Company."
+For more information, see "Taxation-U.S. Federal Income Tax Considerations-Passive Foreign Investment Company."